I've often wondered

 loudly welcoming me to his domain.

-I counted the thirteen wooden steps as I climbed up the stairs of
+For some reason I counted the thirteen wooden steps as I climbed up the stairs of

 would signal a long lasting creative scenario.
 When I reached the